xrpsymbol/xrpsymbol.github.io/README.md

 Please open a pull request or submit tickets with suggestions.

 ### The XRP Symbol Proposal
-` Submitted by Claire Arthurs - Head of Community at Ripple`
+` Submitted by Claire Arthurs Kart - Head of Community at Ripple`

 ![XRP Symbol Suggestion_Ripple](xrp-symbol/overview.png)